Dav0ud/imagegridviewer/README.md

 ## Key Features

 -   **Synchronized Grid:** Display multiple images in a scrollable grid.
 Zooming and panning are synchronized across all images for precise, pixel-level comparison.
--   **Synchronized Pixel Inspector:** Move your cursor over any image to see the pixel coordinates and RGB values for that location across *all* images in the grid, displayed live in the status bar.
+-   **Synchronized Pixel Inspector:** Move your cursor over any image to see the pixel coordinates and RGB/RGBA values for that location across *all* images in the grid.
+For pixels outside an image's bounds, "-1" is displayed.
+-   **Channel Viewing:** Isolate and view individual Red, Green, Blue, or Alpha channels of an image for detailed analysis.
--   **Persistent Labels:** Each image view is overlaid with a clear, non-zooming label derived from its filename, so you always know which modality you're looking at.
+-   **Persistent Labels:** Each image view is overlaid with a clear, non-zooming label derived from its filename, ensuring easy identification.
--   **Customizable Layout:** Easily adjust the number of grid columns via the `--columns` argument.
+-   **Customizable Layout:** Adjust the number of grid columns via the `--columns` argument.
--   **Robust Error Handling:** Gracefully handles common issues like missing files, permission errors, and unsupported formats by displaying an informative message in the respective grid cell without crashing.
+-   **Robust Error Handling:** Gracefully handles common issues (missing files, permission errors, unsupported formats) by displaying informative messages directly in the grid cell.
--   **Simple CLI:** Launch the viewer directly from your terminal with a straightforward command-line interface.
+-   **Simple CLI:** Launch the viewer directly from your terminal.

 ---

 ## Requirements

-This project's dependencies are managed in `pyproject.toml`.
-The installation commands below will handle them automatically.
+Dependencies are managed in `pyproject.toml` and handled automatically by installation commands.
--   **Runtime:** Python 3.8+ and `PySide6`.
+-   **Runtime:** Python 3.8+, PySide6.
--   **Development:** `pytest` and `pytest-qt` for running the test suite.
+-   **Development:** pytest, pytest-qt (for testing).

 ---